 An Agile Staffing Model

-Contingent staffing solutions are used by many industries that experience periods of high and low demand.
-Utilizing contingent workers allows businesses to be agile in responding to the ebb and flow of their staffing needs without the burden of adding to their permanent payroll.
-As the volume of work decreases, these businesses simply reduce their contingent workforce rather than watching their bottom line get eaten away by profit-draining holdover or overstaffing costs associated with full-time payroll.
+Utilizing contingent workers allows businesses to be agile in responding to the ebb and flow of their variable staffing needs without the burden of adding to their permanent payroll.
+As the volume of work decreases, these businesses simply reduce their contingent staffing workforce rather than watching their bottom line get eaten away by profit-draining holdover or overstaffing costs associated with full-time payroll.

-What to Consider When Selecting a Staffing Partner
+What to Consider When Selecting a Contingent Staffing Partner

 1: Do they understand your business?

-More than just understanding the local labor market and having the recruiting power to quickly fill orders for qualified workers, your staffing partner needs to understand the economics, operational pressures and day-to-day mechanics of your business.
+More than just understanding the local labor market and having the recruiting power to quickly fill orders for qualified workers, your contingent staffing partner needs to understand the economics, operational pressures, and day-to-day mechanics of your business.
 Many staffing agencies can supply general labor, but few invest in dedicated teams that specialize in specific trades and industries.
-A staffing partner that truly understands your business can help you strategically manage your workforce, maximize productivity and reduce labor costs.
+A staffing partner that truly understands your business can help you strategically manage your workforce, maximize productivity, and reduce labor costs.